How to Make a Job Sound Super Impressive on Your Resume

 If it's a bit too take in, consider cutting some copy or using less jargon.
 (Some jargon is good, but using all buzzwords and acronyms can make a resume hard to read.)
 And, make sure there's plenty of white space—you can add this by using bullet points or paragraph breaks.

 Of course, it goes without saying that having typos or grammatical errors in your job description is detrimental to their readability.
-Use this resume proofreading checklist to help guarantee your document is error-free.

 Talk Accomplishments, Not Tasks